vietor/embed/README.md

 embed
 ========

-A tiny C tool library. recommend to usage it in source code.
+A tiny C tool library for source code usage.

 # Files

 ## list.h

 A list implementation like linux kernel.